 The acme thread is a modification of the square thread but it is easier to cut and stronger than square thread.

 They are extensively used for transmission of motion and power.
 The shape of this thread facilitates the used of engaging the split nut as in the lead-screw of a screw-cutting lathe.

 #4 Single and Multi-Threads

 In a piece of work, it is possible to have several separate and independent threads running along with it.
 Accordingly, there are a single threaded screw and multiple or multi-start threaded screw.

 The independent threads are called starts, and we may have single-start, two-start, three-start, etc.

-For one complete turn round the screw or bolt then there is a movement of one thread the screw is called single threaded screw; and when there is a movement of more than one thread, the screw is called multiple or multi-start threaded screws.
+For one complete turn round the screw or bolt then there is a movement of one thread the screw is called a single-threaded screw.
+And when there is a movement of more than one thread, the screw is called multiple or multi-start threaded screws.

 In the case of a three-start thread, for one complete turn, the thread advances three times as far if it were a single thread.
 Multi-start threads are used in cases where rapid movement or motion is needed, where they are widely employed.

 #5 Right-hand and Left-hand Threads

 Screw threads may be made either right or left-handed.
 A right-hand thread is one in which the nut must be turned in a right-handed direction to screw it on, a left-hand thread being one on which the nut would be screwed on by turning it to the left.
 Figure illustrate these examples.